fenimore/ghess/README.md

 - To use the package in a project, start a new game by calling `ghess.NewBoard()`, which returns an instance of the `ghess.Board` `struct`, ready to `Board.ParseMove()` and return *FEN* positions, `Board.Position()`.

+- To evaluate a board position, with positive numbers as a White advantage and negative as Black advantage:

+    `> /eval`

 # Basic Features and Functionality
 - *Most* rules are implemented:
   * Pawns *only* promote to Queen.